codersclub/emlog.ml/docs/faq.md

 ## How to add the public security registration number at the bottom of the homepage?

-Enter the left menu of the background: System - Settings, find [Home Page Bottom Information] in the basic settings, fill in the following code (if there are already other codes, just append them directly at the end), and replace xxxxxxx and "京" with your own Local police registration information and number.
+Enter the left menu of the background: System - Settings, find [Home Page Bottom Information] in the basic settings, fill in the following code (if there are already other codes, just append them directly at the end), and replace "xxxxxxx" and "Beijing" with your own Local police registration information and number.

 ```html
 <a target="_blank" href="https://beian.mps.gov.cn/#/query/webSearch?code=xxxxxxx">